CodingGagan/markdown_test/install-and-configure/install/provider-installations/istio-rancher.md

 ## Destination Rule

 A destination rule is used to specify how traffic should be handled after routing to a service.
-In my case, TLS is disabled for connections from Kubecost to Prometheus and Grafana (namespace "cattle-monitoring-system").
+In my case, TLS is disabled for connections from nOps to Prometheus and Grafana (namespace "cattle-monitoring-system").

 ### dr-prometheus.yaml